 Some unsuitable conditions include improper bites and severe overcrowding that require extractions.

-However, it is because they do not cater to more serious cases that they can keep the costs low and the wear time much shorter than Invisalign and traditional braces, so this may not necessarily be a bad thing if you just require minor adjustments to your front teeth.
+However, it is because they do not cater to more serious cases that they can keep the costs low and the wear time shorter, so this may not necessarily be a bad thing if you just require minor adjustments to your front teeth.

 You are recommended to wear retainers forever